MicrosoftDocs/dynamics-365-customer-engagement/ce/portals/azure-ad-b2c.md

 ### Step 4: Create site settings

 Site settings are required to configure cross-origin resource sharing (CORS) to allow [!include[Azure](../includes/pn-azure-shortest.md)] AD B2C to request the custom page and inject the sign-in or sign-up user interface.
-Sign in to Dynamics 365 Portals  and create the following site settings.
+Sign in to Portals and create the following site settings.

 | Name                              | Value                             |
 |-----------------------------------|-----------------------------------|